 Increasing the number of prescribers allows us to expand access to people living with HBV to have their treatment and care managed in local primary and community care.

-Justice has set up the statewide Hepatitis Program, delivered by St Vincent’s Hospital Melbourne.
+has set up the statewide Hepatitis Program, delivered by St Vincent’s Hospital Melbourne.
 It offers a network of hepatitis clinics across the

 Victorian custodial facilities to ensure people in prison are assessed and treated for chronic hepatitis B and C.